 In the Author-year System, there should be an entry in the list of references for each year-author quote that appears in the text, while in the Notes System it’s not mandatory that all the works are reflected in the bibliography, because this data can be provided in the notes.

-However, it's important to highlight that a bibliography that has all the sources quoted in the text, not only it allows the reader to have a complete and general vision regarding the sources, but it makes possible the use of the brief forms that are employed in the notes.
+However, it is important to note that a bibliography that has all the sources that are cited in the text, not only allows the reader to have a complete and general view as far as the sources are concerned, but also allows the use of the short forms that are used in the notes.

 In the case of works that don’t have a bibliography or that is selected, each time a work is quoted for the first time, all the details must be written in a note and in the following quotes that have the same source, this must be done in abbreviated form.